107 The Carpenter

 The one grand stage where he enacted all his various parts so manifold, was his vice-bench; a long rude ponderous table furnished with several vices, of different sizes, and both of iron and of wood.
 At all times except when whales were alongside, this bench was securely lashed athwartshipsathwartships: sideways, crosswise. against the rear of the Try-works.

-A belaying pinbelaying pin: large peg in the rail, to which ropes are secured. is found too large to be easily inserted into its hole: the carpenter claps it into one of his ever-ready vices, and straightway files it smaller.
+A belaying pinbelaying pin: large removable peg in various places on deck, to which ropes are secured. is found too large to be easily inserted into its hole: the carpenter claps it into one of his ever-ready vices, and straightway files it smaller.
 A lost land-bird of strange plumage strays on board, and is made a captive: out of clean shaved rods of right-whale bone, and cross-beams of sperm whale ivory, the carpenter makes a pagoda-looking cage for it.
 An oarsman sprains his wrist: the carpenter concocts a soothing lotion.
 Stubb longed for vermillion stars to be painted upon the blade of his every oar; screwing each oar in his big vice of wood, the carpenter symmetrically supplies the constellation.
 A sailor takes a fancy to wear shark-bone ear-rings: the carpenter drills his ears.
 Another has the toothache: the carpenter out pincers, and clapping one hand upon his bench bids him be seated there; but the poor fellow unmanageably winces under the unconcluded operation; whirling round the handle of his wooden vice, the carpenter signs him to clap his jaw in that, if he would have him draw the tooth.

 Thus, this carpenter was prepared at all points, and alike indifferent and without respect in all.
 Teeth he accounted bits of ivory; heads he deemed but top-blockstop-blocks: large block-and-pulley for raising and lowering a topmast.; men themselves he lightly held for capstans.
 But while now upon so wide a field thus variously accomplished, and with such liveliness of expertness in him, too; all this would seem to argue some uncommon vivacity of intelligence.
 But not precisely so.
 For nothing was this man more remarkable, than for a certain impersonal stolidity as it were; impersonal, I say; for it so shaded off into the surrounding infinite of things, that it seemed one with the general stolidity discernible in the whole visible world; which while pauselessly active in uncounted modes, still eternally holds its peace, and ignores you, though you dig foundations for cathedrals.
 Yet was this half-horrible stolidity in him, involving, too, as it appeared, an all-ramifying heartlessness;—yet was it oddly dashed at times, with an old, crutch-like, antediluvian, wheezing humorousness, not unstreaked now and then with a certain grizzled wittiness; such as might have served to pass the time during the midnight watch on the bearded forecastle of Noah’s ark.
 Was it that this old carpenter had been a life-long wanderer, whose much rolling, to and fro, not only had gathered no moss; but what is more, had rubbed off whatever small outward clingings might have originally pertained to him?
 He was a stript abstractabstract: epitome.; an unfractioned integral; uncompromised as a new-born babe; living without premeditated reference to this world or the next.
 You might almost say, that this strange uncompromisedness in him involved a sort of unintelligence; for in his numerous trades, he did not seem to work so much by reason or by instinct, or simply because he had been tutored to it, or by any intermixture of all these, even or uneven; but merely by a kind of deaf and dumb, spontaneous literal process.
 He was a pure manipulator; his brain, if he had ever had one, must have early oozed along into the muscles of his fingers.
 He was like one of those unreasoning but still highly useful, multum in parvo, Sheffield contrivancesmultum in parvo, Sheffield contrivances: an all-in-one knife (the Latin means “much in little”); Sheffield, England, was known for its cutlery., assuming the exterior—though a little swelled—of a common pocket knife; but containing, not only blades of various sizes, but also screw-drivers, cork-screws, tweezers, awls, pens, rulers, nail-filers, countersinkers.
 So, if his superiors wanted to use the carpenter for a screw-driver, all they had to do was to open that part of him, and the screw was fast: or if for tweezers, take him up by the legs, and there they were.